khaeru/sdmx/doc/implementation.rst

 =======

 The IM provides terms and concepts for data and metadata, but does not specify *how that (meta)data is stored or represented*.
-The SDMX standards include multiple ways to store data, in the following formats.
+The SDMX standards include multiple formats for storing data, metadata, and structures.
 In general, :mod:`sdmx`:

 - reads most SDMX-ML 2.1 and 3.0 and SDMX-JSON 1.0 messages.
 - uses, via `sdmx-test-data <https://github.com/khaeru/sdmx-test-data/>`_, specimens of messages in both data formats.
   These are used by the test suite to check that the code functions as intended, but can also be viewed to understand the data formats.

 SDMX-ML
     Based on eXtensible Markup Language (XML).